Liquid Information Flow Control: Leak Repair in

-Next, we sort the branches according to their abduced conditions, form weakest to strongest (\ie in the reverse order of how they are going to appear in the program).
+In line~\ref{alg:sort} we topologically sort the branches according to their abduced conditions, from weakest to strongest (\ie in the reverse order of how they are going to appear in the program).
 In line~\ref{alg:check}, we check that the first branch can be used as the \emph{default branch}, \ie it is correct unconditionally.
-This property is always satisfied as long as $\env_B$ contains a value $v$ of type $T$.
+This property is always satisfied as long as $\env_R$ contains a pure value $b$ of type $B$, in which case $\kwreturn~b$ is a valid default branch.

-The main challenge of guard synthesis, however, is that the guard itself must be monadic, since it might need to retrieve and compute over some data from the store.
-Since the data it retrieves might itself be sensitive, we need to ensure that two conditions are satisfied \begin{inparaenum}[(1)] \item \emph{functional correctness:} the guard returns a value equivalent to $c$, and \item \emph{no leaky enforcement}: the guard itself respects the expected policy $\pi$ of the patch. \end{inparaenum} To ensure both conditions, we obtain the guard via type-driven synthesis, providing $\tagged{\{\nu:\T{Bool}\mid\nu \Leftrightarrow c\}}^{\pi}$ as the target type.
+The main challenge of guard synthesis, is that the guard itself must be monadic, since it might need to retrieve and compute over some data from the store.
+Since the data it retrieves might itself be sensitive, we need to ensure that two conditions are satisfied \begin{inparaenum}[(1)] \item \emph{functional correctness:} the guard returns a value equivalent to $r_g$, and \item \emph{no leaky enforcement}: the input label of the guard itself may flow to the expected label $l$ of the patch. \end{inparaenum} To ensure both conditions, we again use \synquid, this time with the goal type \ti{\{\T{Bool}\mid\nu \liff r_g\}}{l} to synthesize the guard.